-Jim Lamm is a third-generation Minnesota estate planning and tax attorney and the chair of Gray Plant Mooty’s Trust, Estate & Charitable Planning group.
+Jim Lamm is an estate planning and tax attorney and the chair of Gray Plant Mooty’s Trust, Estate & Charitable Planning group.
 He focuses his practice on estate planning, tax planning, family business succession planning, probate and trust administration, and charitable giving.
 Jim works with executives, entrepreneurs, professional athletes, high-net-worth families, and family offices to achieve family goals, pass on family values, and plan for family businesses.

 Jim plans and prepares foundational estate planning documents for families including wills, revocable trusts (living trusts), financial powers of attorney, health care directives (living wills), and beneficiary designations for life insurance and retirement plans.
 Jim also works with families and family business owners to plan and implement trusts for children or grandchildren, irrevocable life insurance trusts (ILITs), spousal lifetime access trusts (SLATs), grantor retained annuity trusts (GRATs), qualified personal residence trusts (QPRTs), intentionally-defective grantor trusts (IDGTs), dynasty trusts, installment sales, split-dollar life insurance agreements, private foundations, donor advised funds, charitable remainder trusts, charitable lead trusts, prenuptial agreements, family limited partnerships and limited liability companies, and buy-sell agreements.